Click on the button to load the content from www.googletagmanager.com.

 • Project management

-‘Game Art Animation and Rendering’ covers the theory and practice of animation and rendering, including technical processes of lighting and rigging.
-You will learn about and then demonstrate the relevant techniques through a simple animation.
-The module provides an insight into the animation process and shows standard workflows in 2D and 3D animation.
-The result will then be presented in a rendered scene.
+Across this module, you’ll cover the theory and practice of animation and rendering – including the technical processes involved in lighting and rigging – as you create a simple animation.
+You’ll gain hands-on insight into the animation process as you explore standard workflows used in 2D and 3D animation, with the result presented in a rendered scene.

 Topics include: